stopthatastronaut/DevUps/docs/code-of-conduct/README.md

 **Please be mindful that things you say here may at some point become public**.
 We cannot prevent people from screencapping or otherwise logging this server.
 We also can't guarantee that every member's login credentials and logged-in devices are secure.
 Files uploaded here can be downloaded by anyone with a login.
 Please exercise caution and refrain from sharing sensitive information that could harm you or others if it became public.

 Since we are an industry-focused community, please be mindful about sharing company information or IP, and be respectful of software licences and contract terms.
-There is definitely a place for sharing code snippets, or patterns and practices, but plase check that you're not sharing anything you shouldn't.
+There is definitely a place for sharing code snippets, or patterns and practices, but please check that you're not sharing anything you shouldn't.

 Harassment:
 -----------